Skip to main content

 Latest developments

-Marking the International Day for the Total Elimination of Nuclear Weapons on 26 September 2022, Lebanon cited the TPNW as an example of members of the UN General Assembly showing ‘commitment and courage in leading the way toward achieving the goal of total elimination of nuclear weapons’.3
+In a statement marking the International Day for the Total Elimination of Nuclear Weapons on 26 September 2023, Lebanon welcomed the adoption of the Vienna Action Plan in 2022 and expressed its hope that TPNW ‘would contribute to furthering the objective of the total elimination of nuclear weapons’.2

 Recommendations